BattermanZ/FlareSync/README.md

 FlareSync is a lightweight Rust application that automatically updates your Cloudflare DNS records with your current public IP address.
 It's designed to run as a background service, periodically checking for IP changes and updating the specified DNS records accordingly.

+## Disclaimer
+This application was developed using an AI tool called [v0.dev](https://v0.dev).
+Please note that while AI tools help accelerate development, it is important to review and test the code thoroughly for your specific use cases.

 ## Features
 - Periodically checks your current public IP address.
 - Updates your Cloudflare DNS records only when necessary.